Cancel anytime

 Leadership and Structure

-The Trust is managed by a trustee, The Bank of New York Mellon.
-There is no management team in the traditional corporate sense.
-BP operates the Prudhoe Bay field and makes royalty payments according to the Trust agreement.
+The Trust is managed by a trustee, currently The Bank of New York Mellon.
+The trustee is responsible for collecting and distributing royalty payments and for managing the Trust's administrative affairs.
+The Trust has no employees.

 Top Products and Market Share